 According to research, you only have 30 seconds to make a good first impression.
 But with so much competition at trade shows, you’ve probably got a shorter window.
 If you want your brand to stand out from the rest, you need to create a visually engaging booth.

 Bright colors can help you to stand out, but only if they are matching your brand.
-Bold designs with huge banners and interactive displays can catch the eyes of the crowds.
+Having bold designs, large signage with simple messaging (sometimes just your logo is enough), as well as interactive displays that are drawing a crowd can catch the eyes of your most desirable passersby.

 Huge props can also draw attention.
 For example, if your company has a connection to vehicles, bring in a car to display.
 Make it part of the booth design, or use it as part of an experience.